Houston Ballet: Principal (1983-2006)

-Houston Ballet-Principal (1983-2006) Native Houstonian, Lauren Anderson danced with Houston Ballet from 1983 to 2006, performing leading roles in all the great classical ballets, appearing across the world to critical acclaim audience, and in the process, becoming one of Houston Ballet’s most beloved stars.
+A native Houstonian, Lauren Anderson danced with Houston Ballet from 1983 to 2006, performing lead roles in many great classical ballets and appearing across the world to critical acclaim.
+In the process, she became one of Houston Ballet’s most beloved stars.

-She trained exclusively at Houston Ballet’s Ben Stevenson Academy from the age of seven.
-She joined Houston Ballet in 1983 as a Corps de Ballet, 1987 was promoted to Soloist and in 1990 became the first African-American to be promoted to principal dancer at Houston Ballet.
-She is also one of the few African-American ballerinas at the head of a major ballet company anywhere in the world.
+She trained exclusively at Houston Ballet’s Ben Stevenson Academy starting at the age of seven.
+She joined Houston Ballet in 1983 as a member of the corps de ballet, was promoted to soloist 1987, and to principal in 1990, becoming the first African American to do so at Houston Ballet.
+She is also one of the few African American ballerinas at the head of a major ballet company anywhere in the world.

-In January 2007, Ms. Anderson assumed her new role of in Houston Ballet’s Education and Community Engagement program where she conducts master classes at area schools, and lectures to students on dance and her historic career as one of America’s most distinguished African-American ballerinas.
+In January 2007, Anderson assumed her new role in Houston Ballet’s Education and Community Engagement program, where she conducts master classes at area schools and lectures students on dance and her historic career as one of America’s most distinguished African American ballerinas.